dfrunza/ashp4c/research/NOTES.md

 ## Random

  - Should we support the n in bit<n>?
+      Yes.
+For example, bit<12> may be used as the type of the VID field in the VLAN header.
  - A P4 table T can be considered as having a 'type', which defines the properties of all instances of T.
  - We need a mechanism to allocate temporary memory such that it can be reset and reused repeatedly.